chrisparnin/blog.ninlabs.com/ninlabs/src/content/blog/2025-01-27-two-hundred-dollar-tasks.md

 ![ai slop](/media/monkey/AI_monkey.jpg)

-In other contexts, such a programming, AI can excel in tasks, such as helping a programmer debug an exception, when given appropriate conversational cues, as demonstrated in research we recently published [Conversational Debugging with GitHub Copilot](https://www.microsoft.com/en-us/research/publication/lets-fix-this-together-conversational-debugging-with-github-copilot/).
+In other contexts, such a programming, AI can excel in tasks, such as helping a programmer debug an exception, when given appropriate conversational cues, as demonstrated in research we recently published: [Conversational Debugging with GitHub Copilot](https://www.microsoft.com/en-us/research/publication/lets-fix-this-together-conversational-debugging-with-github-copilot/).

 ## What AI can't do, yet